 ”I adopted the theory of Reincarnation when I was 26....
 Work is futile if we cannot utilize the experience we collect in one life to the next.
 When I discovered Reincarnation it was as if I had found a universal plan....
 Time is no longer limited.
 I was no longer a slave to the hands of the clock....
 Genius is experience.
 Some seem to think that it is a gift or talent, but it is the fruit of long experience in many lives.
 Some are older souls than others, and so they know more...
 The discovery of Reincarnation put my mind at ease.
 I would like to communicate to others the calmness that this long view of life gives to me.”

-Ford's openness about reincarnation while building one of America's largest industrial enterprises demonstrates that unconventional thinking and technical execution aren't mutually exclusive.
+Ford's openness about reincarnation while building one of America's largest industrial enterprises demonstrates that unconventional thinking and practical business success aren't mutually exclusive.
 In fact, they often complement each other.

-This long-term perspective and willingness to consider information from multiple sources, including intuitive insights, highly developed pattern recognition, and consultation with advisors both conventional and unconventional, has shaped how I approach complex problems.
-It's why I invest years in research before commiting, why I chose independent publishing over conventional routes, and why I question established systems when better alternatives exist.
+This long-term perspective and willingness to consider information from multiple sources, has shaped how I approach complex problems.
+It's why I do comprehensive research before committing to anything, and why I question established systems when better alternatives exist.

 The journey from 2009 to present has included: